 Have you spent much time with your electricity bill lately?
 While your first instinct might be to shudder and toss the thing into the trash, next time your bill arrives, take a closer look.
 Your bill will likely show you a graph of how much energy your household has been using over the last month, and probably even the last year.
+It may be time to start talking with a solar installer.

 With summer now behind us, you may feel comforted knowing that you don’t have to pay for another August electricity bill for another 12 months, but here’s something to think about—what you pay next August for energy will likely be more than you paid this year, even if your energy use doesn’t change.